aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/035_gitrepo/index.en.md

 weight: 35
 ---

-In this workshop we create two codecommit repositories:
+In this workshop you are going to create two codecommit repositories:

 ![CodeCommit Repository](/static/images/codecommit_repos.png)